 If you missed the recission period, there are still ways to get out of your timeshare.
 Some are surprisingly simple, like a timeshare deed-back.
 This is a legal, low-cost way to give the property back to the resort.

 Look through your timeshare’s paperwork to see if this is an option for you.

 You may even want to try Dave Ramsey’s approach and offer the resort’s sales manager an incentive, since they’ll have to buy your timeshare back from you and then resell it.

 Just be careful!
 Sometimes when you call, the resort sees it as an opportunity to upgrade your timeshare.
 You do not want to walk away with an additional contract chaining you down.

 Sell Your Timeshare

-Whatever you choose, your timeshare will be listed as “encumbered” if you still have a loan on the property.
-There’s really no going forward with a sale until the loan’s paid back.
+The first step is seeing if you can sell your timeshare.
+If you still have a loan on it, your timeshare will be listed as “encumbered.”
+Unfortunately, there’s really no going forward with a sale until the loan’s paid off.

 Use an Attorney

 Have you ever heard the phrase, “a verbal contract isn’t worth the paper it’s written on”?
-Well, the contract you signed when you got your timeshare was on a piece of paper, so you’ll need an attorney to work your way out of it.
+Well, your timeshare contract is on a piece of paper.
+It’s binding.

 Use a Timeshare Exit Company